 Superfund is the federal program that investigates and cleans up the most complex, uncontrolled or abandoned hazardous waste sites in the country and converts them into productive community resources by eliminating or reducing public health risks and environmental contamination.

-Learn more about EPA’s Superfund program at: https://www.epa.gov/cleanups
+In addition and to learn more about EPA’s Superfund program at: https://www.epa.gov/cleanups

-For more about EPA’s work in Louisiana: https://www.epa.gov/la
+Finally and for more about EPA’s work in Louisiana: https://www.epa.gov/la

 Connect with EPA Region 6: